 BIOGRAPHY

-"Is the young pianist the discovery of the year?" asked the classical music magazine Crescendo - and answered in the affirmative.
-The reviewers of the magazine Concerti also see her "on her way to the top".
-The German-Greek pianist Danae Dörken belongs to the elite of internationally sought-after artists of a new generation, who captivates audiences and fellow musicians alike with her breathtaking technique, extraordinary stage presence and musical depth.
+"Is the young pianist the discovery of the year?" asked the classical music magazine Crescendo – and answered in the affirmative.
+The reviewers of the magazine Concerti also consider her to be "on her way right to the top".
+The German-Greek pianist Danae Doerken belongs to the elite of a new generation of internationally sought-after artists and captivates audiences and fellow musicians alike with her breathtaking technique, exceptional stage presence and musical depth.

-Since 2015, Danae and Kiveli Dörken have been organising the Molyvos International Music Festival on the Greek island of Lesbos.
-Additionally, to the large summer festival, benefit concerts and events with the festival's artists (including Sebastian Manz, Marlis Petersen, Linus Roth and Maximilian Hornung) take place throughout Germany.
-Danae Dörken's commitment to Greece, refugees and the musical connections between Greece and Germany have repeatedly been the subject of reports on the television magazines ttt and 3sat kulturzeit, on WDR and in numerous other media.
+Danae and Kiveli Doerken founded the Molyvos International Music Festival on the Greek island of Lesbos in 2015.
+In addition to the large annual summer festival, they organize benefit concerts and events throughout Germany in which the festival's artists (including Sebastian Manz, Marlis Petersen, Linus Roth and Maximilian Hornung) participate.
+Danae Doerken's commitment to Greece, to supporting refugees and to strengthening the musical connections between Greece and Germany have repeatedly been the subject of reports on the TV programmes tttand 3sat kulturzeit, as well as on the broadcasting station WDR and in numerous other media.

 SEE MORE